Credible takeaways

 The major upside of a bar exam loan is that it can help cover costly exam fees and study materials.
 You can also use the money to help pay for your cost of living, so you don't have to worry about bringing in income and can instead focus solely on preparing for this pivotal exam.

 But because this is a loan, it involves taking on debt that you will need to repay, plus interest, and this may be debt you are adding on top of any law school loans you've previously taken out.
-Even if you have your sights set on a high-paying job as an attorney, remember there are no guarantees of your future earnings.
+Even if you have your sights set on a high-paying job as an attorney, remember that there are no guarantees of your future earnings.
 Further, bar exam loans generally carry higher interest rates compared to student loans.

 Alternatives to bar exam loans